tulleuchen/jirastopwatch/README.md

 ## Changelog

 <pre>
+1.7.0     2016-06-25     New features/improvement
+                           - Edit timer is now always enabled - you edit by double-clicking the time field.
+                           - StopWatch now only runs single instance - it detects at startup if another instance is running, and brings it into focus.
+                           - New icon that is visible on dark Windows 10 taskbar theme.
+                           - Timers now also support days - eg. 2d 13h 34m

+                         Bugfixes:
+                           - After version 1.6.1 the Jira session might  timeout.
+If this happens, StopWatch will now automatically re-authenticate and retry the requests.
+                           - When you activate many timers, the StopWatch window might be too big for the screen.
+Now the window will not be higher than desktop size, and instead a scrollbar gives access to the remaining issues.
+                           - Minimize to tray sometimes did not show the system tray icon.
+                           - Dropdown box with issue list only updated the description below when leaving the field.
+Now it happens on selection + on <enter>
+                             if you manually write a key.
+                           - Requests to Jira API did not work, if the issue key had leading spaces eg. " OPS-14".
+This has been fixed.

 1.6.1     2016-04-18     Changed filter- and issue-loading from Jira API, to only happen
                          when comboboxes are opened, instead of every 30 seconds as before.